src-d/gitbase/docs/using-gitbase/schema.md

 ```

 `files` is an utility table mixing `tree_entries` and `blobs` to create files.
 It includes the file path.

+Queries to this table are expensive and they should be done carefully (applying filters or using directly `blobs` or `tree_entries` tables).

 ## Relation tables